Skip to content

 "Password is not available yet.
 Please wait at least 4 minutes after launching an instance before trying to retrieve the auto-generated password."

-If you continue to receive this error after the four-minute wait, verify if you correctly configured the local administrator account's password.
+If you continue to receive this error after you waited 4 minutes, then verify that you correctly configured the local administrator account's password.

 Resolution